yosbelms/getjs/readme.md

 ### go(gen: GeneratorFunction): Breakpoint
-Creates a new process and executes it returning a function.
+Creates a new process and executes it, returning a function.
 ```js
 var task = get.go(function*(url){
     ...